koh11235813/UxPlayLaunchyer/README.md

 - msys2
 - Bonjour SDK

-You may not have Bonjour SDK, you can download it from [Apple Developer](https://developer.apple.com/download/all/?q=bonjour%20sdk) may have to developer registration your Apple Account
+You may not have Bonjour SDK, you can download it from [Apple Developer](https://developer.apple.com/download/all/?q=bonjour%20sdk).
+May have to developer registration your Apple Account

 ## usage
 ```sh